Utilities Call Center QA: Billing Disputes, Outages, and Regulatory Compliance

 Calls where the customer mentions financial hardship and the agent immediately pivots to policy without acknowledging the situation represent a coaching opportunity.
 QA flagging on tone-deaf transitions — where an agent leads with policy before acknowledging the customer's situation — is one of the highest-ROI coaching targets in utilities contact centers.

-Train agents on the acknowledge-then-resolveframework: explicitly validate the customer's situation in one sentence before moving to resolution.
+Train agents on the acknowledge-then-resolve framework: explicitly validate the customer's situation in one sentence before moving to resolution.
 QA should score this specifically for outage, disconnection, and large-bill calls.
+The agent coaching best practices guide covers how to structure these feedback conversations so agents actually retain and apply the behavior change.

 Building an Audit-Ready QA Program